apache/spark/docs/ui.rst

 DAGs View
 .........
 List of the DAGs in your environment, and a set of shortcuts to useful pages.
-You can see exactly how many tasks succeeded, failed and are currently running at a glance.
+You can see exactly how many tasks succeeded, failed, or are currently running at a glance.

 ------------